-Proposal Number Proposal Board Voting Recommendation No. 1 Flect as directors the eight nominees named in the Proxy Statement FOR each nominee
+Proposal Board Voting Number Proposal Recommendation

+No. 1 To elect as directors the eight nominees named in the Proxy Statement

+FOR each nominee

 Each of the eight incumbent directors has been nominated by the Board to stand for reelection as directors of the Company.
 Each nominee, if elected, will serve as a director for a term expiring at the next annual meeting of shareholders and until his or her successor is duly elected and qualifies.
 (See page 9)